biodatalab/iModMix/README.md

 ### Key Input Files
 1. Required Files
-    * Expression file where the feature ID are in the first column and the sample names are in the first-row header.
+    * Expression data file where the feature ID are in the first column and the sample names are in the first-row header.
-    * Meta information file that consists of a matrix with the first column the sample name.
+    * Meta file that consists of sample information as a matrix, with the first column containing the sample names.
 The remaining columns should contain any variables of interest.

 2. Optional Files
     * Annotation file is an optional file where the feature ID are in the first column and the remaining columns should contain mapping information (i.e, Metabolite name, KEGG, Symbol).
-    * Enrichment Analysis can be run in genemoics or proteomics data.
-To run the enrichment analysis, the Symbol information should be avaylable.
+    * Enrichment Analysis can be run on genomics or proteomics data.
+To run the enrichment analysis, the Symbol information should be available.

-Expression, annotation matrix and meta files should be formatted similarly to the example datasets shown below.
+Expression data, annotation matrix and meta files should be formatted similarly to the example datasets shown below.

 The matrix file should contain features in the first column and sample IDs in the first row.
 Table reflecting the uploaded file expression Data.
 Check if the number of samples and the number of features are correct.
 The arrows to the right of each column title can be used for sorting data from increasing or decreasing values.
-The search bar can also be used to confirm the details of a feature of interest,
+The search bar can also be used to confirm the details of a feature of interest.

 ![](https://github.com/user-attachments/assets/8cdfd5af-ee00-40d7-b72e-10f357b66275)

 The meta file should contain sample IDs in the first column and any accompanying meta information in subsequent columns.
 The sample IDs should match between the matrix and meta files.
-The meta file should include at least one column of variable of of interes. iModMix defaults to selecting the second column of the meta file as the variable of interest.
-This can easily be changed by the user by simply selecting a different column using the dropdown menus.
-Table reflecting the uploaded file Metadata.
+The meta file should include at least one column of variable of of interest. iModMix defaults to selecting the second column of the meta file as the variable of interest.
+This can easily be changed by the user by simply selecting a different column using the dropdown menu on the table reflecting the uploaded file Metadata.
 Check if the number of samples and the number of entries listed at the bottom of the table are the same.
 The arrows to the right of each column title can be used for sorting data from increasing or decreasing values.
 The search bar can also be used to confirm the details of a sample.

 ![](https://github.com/user-attachments/assets/44fbdb7a-5298-4040-9490-5ef1137f3d5a)